sourcegraph/about/handbook/engineering/releases/patch_release_issue_template.md

 - [ ] Run `yarn build` to rebuild the release script.
 - [ ] Close this issue.

-*Note*: If another patch release is requested after the release, ask that a [patch request issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution&template=request_patch_release.md) be filled out first.
+**Note:** If another patch release is requested after the release, ask that a [patch request issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution&template=request_patch_release.md) be filled out and approved first.